Beyond: Two Souls: Release

 On 5 September 2013, the PlayStation Blog announced that a demo for Beyond: Two Souls would be released 1 October 2013 in the United States, 2 October for Europe, and 3 October for Japan, about a week prior to the full game's worldwide release.
 Despite the demo's official release date, a few users of the paid subscription service PlayStation Plus were allowed to receive the demo a week earlier, on 24 September 2013.
 GameStop also gave out a limited number of beta keys on that day.
 The full game was released on 8 October 2013 in North America, 9 October 2013 in Europe, Australia and New Zealand, and 11 October 2013 in the UK.

 The European version of the game is censored to keep the PEGI rating at 16 instead of 18.
 Two changes were made amounting to 5–10 seconds of gameplay.

 Immediately after the game was released, nude images of Jodie surfaced on the Reddit online community.
 Jodie appears nude in a shower scene in the game, but is not fully visible.
 Industry analysts deduced that a person in possession of a developer PlayStation 3 that allowed quality assurance features such as "free camera" mode had created and uploaded the images.
-Sony immediately took steps to remove them, asking for the community's assistance.
-They explained that the images were of a digital model and not of Page, who had a "no nudity" policy.
+Sony immediately took steps to remove them, asking for the community's assistance, explaining that the images were of a digital model and not of Page, who has a "no nudity" policy.
 The images were removed from the website.

-In June 2015, Quantic Dream announced a PlayStation 4 version of Beyond: Two Souls for North America, Europe, and the PAL region alongside Heavy Rain.
+By June 2015, Quantic Dream announced a PlayStation 4 version of Beyond: Two Souls for North America, Europe, and the PAL region alongside Heavy Rain.
 The PlayStation 4 version of Beyond: Two Souls was released on 24 November, with the remaster of Heavy Rain following on 1 March 2016.
 A package containing both games was then released physically on a Blu-ray disc.

-During the 2019 Game Developers Conference in March, Epic Games announced that Quantic Dream would publish Heavy Rain, Beyond: Two Souls and Detroit: Become Human for Windows, with the releases occurring throughout 2019.
-The games were exclusively available through the Epic Games Store for the duration of a year following their release before they appear on other storefronts.
-On 16 May 2019, the date of release for Beyond: Two Souls, which was to be self-published by Quantic Dream, was revealed as 22 July 2019, with a demo made available on 27 June 2019.
+During the 2019 Game Developers Conference in March, Epic Games announced that Quantic Dream would publish Heavy Rain, Beyond: Two Souls, and their newest game Detroit: Become Human for Windows, with the releases occurring throughout 2019.
+The games were exclusively available through the Epic Games Store for the duration of a year following their release before they appeared on other storefronts.
+A demo was made available on 27 June 2019; Beyond: Two Souls was then self-published on the store by Quantic Dream 22 July 2019.